1997 – 2001 Honda CR250 – Rear Suspension – Swingarm Service

 While not OEM, these nylon replacements are a good alternative.
 Keep your sides separated, and match up your new parts.

-Remember, you can get all the tools and parts for this service through our partner links.
-It won’t cost any more, and it helps us pay the bills!
+Remember, you can get this service’s tools and parts through our partner links.
+It won’t cost you anything extra, and it helps us pay the bills!

 22 - Match Up New Parts With Old PartsBearing Install

-1. These bearings are longer than they are wide, which will make installing with a socket and a hammer difficult.
+1. These bearings are longer than they are wide, which makes installing them with a socket and a hammer difficult.

 4. As you tighten the nuts, give corrective taps with your mallet as needed to keep the bearing straight.